3 mins read

 Note that these numbers are not the same as your customer account number.

-Here at SwitchPal we make it easy to change energy provider and to get a better price for your business.
+Here at SwitchPal we make it easy to change energy providers and to get a better price for your business.
 Contact us today by completing our online form with your details.
 We’re here to make it easy to compare providers and find the perfect price.

 When you move into new premises with no formal energy arrangement in place you’ll find yourself on a deemed business rate contract.